 MOPS is a perfect example of one of the organizations that benefit from the tree auction, and their tree was one of the biggest winners of the night.
 MOPS’ theme of Free, Indeed was backed with this line: when mothers are uplifted & united, they are unstoppable.

 The tree itself was donated to MOPS by Grocery Outlet says Trisha, mother of four, including 9-month-old twins.
-One mops mom made a garland of her retired husband’s military uniform.
+One MOPS mom made a garland of her retired husband’s military uniform.

 Trisha has considered the MOPS’ participation in the tree auction one of the most important and exciting nights of the year for a group that knows what it takes to put a big event together.

 MOPS, with help from Sierra Vista Presbyterian Church and community members and businesses, puts on the annual Community Baby Shower, serving hundreds of families over the years.
-The MOPS tree brought in a donation of $4,000 at the Christmas tree auction, money that will go right back into the community through the nonprofit org’s efforts in the coming months.
+The MOPS tree brought in a donation of $4,000 at the Christmas tree auction, money that will go right back into the community through the nonprofit organization’s efforts in the coming months.

 Trisha took a step back from organizing the MOPS Christmas tree this year, citing the twins’ clause many mothers are familiar with.
 She was thrilled with the results.